ThomasGerstenberg/blatann/README.md

 Optionally a third `BLATANN_DEV_3` can be specified to run tests which require more than two devices.
 If this environment variable is not defined, tests which require 3 devices are skipped.

 In order to speed up the tests, `BLATANN_TEST_QUICK=1` can be defined to skip long-running tests.
-Note that test cases which are defined as "long-running" is subjective and relative--the test suite will still take awhile to run (length TBD), but in general test cases which take longer than 20 seconds are skipped.
+Note that test cases which are defined as "long-running" is subjective and relative--the test suite will still take awhile to run, but in general test cases which take longer than 20 seconds are skipped.

 The tests can also be ran through the makefile using `make run-tests`.